pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 From there, each subscriber would [apply the diff](#applying-received-updates).

-Explain the design as if it were part of Materialize and you were teaching the team about it.
-This can mean:

-- Introduce new named concepts.
-- Explain the feature using examples that demonstrate product-level changes.
-- Explain how it builds on the current architecture.
-- Explain how engineers and users should think about this change, and how it influences how everyone uses the product.
-- If needed, talk though errors, backwards-compatibility, or migration strategies.
-- Discuss how this affects maintainability, or whether it introduces concepts that might be hard to change in the future.

 # Rollout
 [rollout]: #rollout

-optimization, ok if it doesn't work. can hold behind feature flag
+We will roll out this change in phases behind a feature flag.
+The change is seen purely as an optimization opportunity, and should be safe to shut off at any time.
+We will aim ensure that any errors handled due to push-based updates cannot crash or halt the process.

 We anticipate message volume to be on the order of 1-1.5 per second per shard, with each message in the 100 bytes-1KiB range.
 Given the scale of our usage today, we would expect `environmentd` to be able to broadcast this data and message volume comfortably with minimal impact on performance.

-One metric we'll want to keep an eye on is how much time `environmentd` spends decoding and applying diffs, as it necessarily owns a copy of state for all shards in the environment, and will be updating state more frequently than before.
+That said, we'll want to keep an eye on is how much time `environmentd` spends decoding, applying, and broadcasting diffs.
+`environmentd` is the only process that necessarily owns a copy of state to each shard, and it will likely be applying more diffs than before, in addition to the new workload of broadcasting.
 We anticipate `clusterd` to be negligibly impacted by this added RPC traffic, as each `clusterd` would only need to push/receive updates for the shards it is reading and writing.

-Using push-based updates is seen as an optimization opportunity, and can be safely put behind a feature flag.

-[//]: # (Describe what steps are necessary to enable this feature for users.)

-[//]: # (How do we validate that the feature performs as expected?
-What monitoring and observability does it require?)
+Our existing Persist metrics dashboard, in addition to the new metrics outlined below, should be sufficient to monitor the change and understand its impact.

 ## Testing and observability
 [testing-and-observability]: #testing-and-observability